M66B/FairEmail/FAQ.md

 <br />

 <a name="faq22"></a>
-**(22) What do 'Couldn't connect to host', 'Connection refused', 'Network unreachable', 'Software caused connection abort', 'BYE Logging out', 'Connection closed/reset by peer', 'Read timed out', 'Broken pipe', 'ParseException' and 'SendFailedException' mean?**
+**(22) What does account/folder error ... mean?**

 FairEmail does not hide errors like similar apps often do, so it is easier to diagnose problems.
 Also, FairEmail will always retry again later, so transient errors will automatically be solved.

-The messages *...
+The errors *...
 Couldn't connect to host ...*, *...
 Connection refused ...* or *...
 Network unreachable ...*
 mean that FairEmail was not able to connect to the email server.

-The message *...
+The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

-The message *...
+The error *...
 BYE Logging out ...*, *...
 Connection reset by peer ...* or *...
 Broken pipe ...* means that the email server actively terminated an existing connection.

-The message *...
+The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

-The message *...
+The error *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.

-The message *...
-ParseException ...* means that there is a problem with a received message, likely caused by a bug in the sending software.
-FairEmail will workaround this is most cases, so this message can mostly be considered as a warning instead of an error.

-The message *...SendFailedException...* means that there was a problem with sending a message.
-The message will almost always include a reason.
-Common reasons are that the message is too big or that one or more recipient addresses are invalid.

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.